ANALYSIS-Forget showering, it's eat or heat for shocked Europeans hit by energy crisis | Headlines

 In the European Union, Italian and German families are among the worst hit by surging gas prices, IEA data shows.
 Energy bills in an average Italian family, mainly for gas and electricity, jumped to 5% of total household expenses by July 2022, from 3.5% in 2019, data from economic research firm Prometeia showed.
 The July level was the highest since 1995 based on OECD data.

 In Europe's biggest economy, Germany, household gas bills more than doubled in July from 2021, data from prices portal Check24 showed, while heating oil prices for families with a mid-terrace house were up 78% year-on-year in May.
 Ercan Erden, 58, lives in the town of Nidda, northeast of Frankfurt, and works as a machine operator at a mineral water factory.
-"I now take my shower at the workplace after work, and I shave at work," he said
+"I now take my shower at the workplace after work, and I shave at work," he said. ($1 = 0.8493 pounds)

+(Bozorgmehr Sharafedin, Canan Sevgili, Francesca Landini, Susanna Twidale, Stephanie Van Den Berg, Layli Foroudi, Robert Muller, Vera Eckert, Kate Holton, Inti Landauro, John Chalmers, Riham Alkousaa, Anna Koper, Marek Strzelecki, David Gaffen, Jan Lopatka, Scott DiSavino and Lucy Marks; Editing by Veronica Brown and Susan Fenton)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)